VSan21-glitch/Exercise-04d-Coins/README.md

 ## Implementation
 -Created coins that player when picked up, they disappear.

+For project:
+-Added new levels
+-Changed sprites of enemies
+-Added music
 ## References

 Character Controller adapted from Sebastion Lague's Unity 5 Character Controller Tutorials